You are probably looking for the NEWER DRAFT OF THIS LAW

 Article 58:Publication or transmission of information that laws or administrative regulations prohibit the publication or transmission of, is punished in accordance with the provisions of the relevant laws and administrative regulations.

-1. Failure to report network security risks or network security incidents to the relevant authorities;
+(1) Failure to report network security risks or network security incidents to the relevant competent departments;

 2. Refusal or obstruction of the competent departments in their lawful supervision and inspection;

 3. Refusal to provide necessary support and assistance.

 Article 60:Where there is conduct endangering netowrk security in violation of article 22 of this law that does not constitute a crime, or where there is other conduct violating provisions of this law that constitutes a public security administrative violation, public security administrative sanctions are given in accordance with law.

 Article 61:Where state organ government affairs network operators do not perform network security protection duties as provided by this law, the organ at the level above or relevant department will order corrections; sanctions are given to the directly responsible managers and other directly responsible personnel.

 Article 62:Where personnel of departments bearing network safety supervision and management duties, neglect their duties, abuse their office, or distort the law for personal gain, without constituting a crime, administrative sanctions are given in accordance with law.